Melissa Raman Molitor, MA, ATR-BC, LCPC

 Angela Lyonsmith, DAT, ATR-BC, ATCS, LCPC

 Dr. Angela Lyonsmith is the mom of three amazing humans, an artist, educator and art therapist.
-She is a founding Director of Kids Create Change, has worked as an art therapist and clinical supervisor for over two decades and taught in the graduate art therapy departments at The School of the Art Institute of Chicago, Assistant Professr, Adj., and Mount Mary University.
+She is a founding director of Kids Create Change, an art therapist at the Mather, has worked as an art therapist and clinical supervisor for over two decades and taught in the graduate art therapy departments at The School of the Art Institute of Chicago, Assistant Professor, Adj., and Mount Mary University.
 She is passionate about the intersection of art making, community building and wellness.
 Follow her @artwithpeople.

 Angela owned and directed the development of Gather, a community art studio, gallery and creativity-focused play space in downtown Evanston, designed for newborns through 6 year olds and their caregivers to meaningfully engage in the arts and play.
 She has served on advisory boards for the DuPage Children's Museum, Visibility Arts Program, Children's Research Triangle and was a founding board member for Evanston Made and C3, promoting the intersections between community, creativity and commerce.
 Angela provides consultation for art therapy program development in residential facilities and innovative community based settings; leads process art and community art experiences for makers of all ages through partnerships with local organizations; supports therapeutic arts paraprofessional trainings in East Africa for the development of ethical, responsible, culturally relevant therapeutic arts programs through Global Alliance for Africa and provides clinical supervision to art therapists across the Midwest and Southwestern United States.